-Traveling around Iceland and making the most out of it in a comfortable and affordable way?
-Renting a campervan is the answer.
-We traveled 8 days through Iceland with a campervan of Happy Campers and did the entire Ring Road.
+Traveling through Iceland in a comfortable and affordable way?
+Renting a camper van is the answer.
+We traveled 8 days through Iceland with a camper van of Happy Campers, slept on beautiful campsites, and drove the entire Ring Road.
 It was our first time experiencing Iceland like this, but we couldn’t have made a better choice.
-Driving through Iceland with a campervan is a wonderful way to experience all its beautiful wonders at your own pace.
-You stop whenever you want, as long as you want.
-And above all, it allows you to wake up every single morning in an environment of incredible nature.
-Does this idea sound good to you?
-Then hiring a campervan in Iceland is definitely something for you!
-Here are our tips and everything you need to know to survive your trip.
+It was such a wonderful way to experience all the beautiful wonders in Iceland at our own pace and can’t recommend it enough to anyone!
+So if you are planning a trip to Iceland and you have questions about renting a campervan?
+Here are all our tips and everything you need to know to help you make the most out of it.

 When is it the best time to go camping in Iceland?

 Camping in Iceland is possible all year round.
-Camping during the winter months (December to February) brings increased chances to view the Northern Lights, but it can be quite challenging.
+Camping during the winter months has increased chances to view the Northern Lights, but it can be quite challenging.
 Most ideal months to go camping and driving the Ring Road are from June to September, when the days are longer and the weather is quite stable.
 This is also the period when you enjoy the sceneries and landscapes from early in the morning until late in the evening.

 How are the roads in Iceland?

-Iceland has one big main road: Route 1 or also known as the Ring Road.
+Iceland is the perfect destination for a road trip because it has one big main road: Route 1 or also known as the Ring Road.
 It’s a paved road with a total length of 1,332 kilometers and goes all around the island.
 Almost all the sights you want to see are found by the Ring Road.
 The road is two lanes wide, with one lane going in each direction.
-While there is not much traffic, find always first a safe spot to park your car as another car can come flying by at any minute.
-Next, to the paved Ring Road, Iceland has also gravel roads or F-roads (mountain roads).
-If you are planning on driving on any F-roads then you will need a 4WD.
+While there is not much traffic, find always first a safe spot to park your car if you would like to stop. (other cars can come flying by at any time) Next, to the paved Ring Road, Iceland has also gravel roads or F-roads (mountain roads).
+If you are planning on driving on any F-roads then you will need a 4WD!

 Before you go, always check the weather conditions.
 Weather can change so quickly, so driving conditions too.
 Especially during winter it’s not always guaranteed that the roads will be open and/or safe to travel.

 Well, basically, yes.
 But regulations have been changed since November 2015.
-Wild camping with a campervan is now illegal, unless, you have the permission of the landowner to camp on their land.
-But to be honest, there are so many campsites available in Iceland and they are usually very cheap, around 10 – 15 euro per person so wild camping is even not necessary.
+Wild camping in Iceland with a camper van is now illegal, unless, you have the permission of the landowner to camp on their land.
+But to be honest, there are so many campsites in Iceland available and they are usually very cheap, around $11-16 per person, so wild camping is even not necessary.

 Do you need to book campsites in advance?

 “First come, first served” that’s how it goes.
 You can’t book campsites in advance, but no worries because they rarely get completely full.
-Check out this great map below for all campsites in Iceland, both summer and all-year round.
+Check out this great map we used for all campsites in Iceland, both summer and all-year-round.

 What are the highlights you really need to see?

-If you have one week or 8 days like we had, which is about the minimum time you should take to drive the entire Ring Road, you can see and experience almost all famous highlights in Iceland.
-One of our ultimate favorites were Kvernufoss waterfall, Fjaðrárgljúfur canyon, Seljavallalaug which is the oldest swimming pool in Iceland, the Myvatn Nature Baths and photographers paradise Stokksnes beach.
+If you have one week or 8 days like we had (and which is about the minimum time you should take to drive the entire Ring Road) you can see and experience almost all famous highlights in Iceland.
+One of our ultimate favorites was Kvernufoss waterfall, Fjaðrárgljúfur canyon, Seljavallalaug which is the oldest swimming pool in Iceland, the Myvatn Nature Baths and photographers paradise Stokksnes beach.
 And of course, The Golden Circle, where you get to see the highly active Geysir, Thingvellir National Park, and Gullfoss Waterfall.

 There several rental companies in Iceland where you can choose from.
 But if you ask us, we say Happy Campers!
 This extremely friendly family run business attracted us from the very first moment.
 Not only their excellent reviews and free airport pick up, but also their lovely colored vans looked so pretty.
 And when you’re on the road crossing another Happy Camper, people start waving.
 You really feel like you’re part of the family!